Farms Fact Sheet

 About MPAC

-• We are the largest assessment jurisdiction in North America, assessing more than five million properties in Ontario, representing $3 trillion in property value.
+• We are the largest assessment jurisdiction in North America, assessing more than 5.6 million properties in Ontario, representing more than $3.1 trillion in property value.

 • Our assessors are trained experts in the field of valuation and apply appraisal industry standards and best practices.